 Where to Stay in Amelia Island

-I had heard amazing things about Omni Amelia Island Plantation Resort, so I couldn’t wait to spend our babymoon at this gorgeous beachfront property.
+I had heard amazing things about Omni Amelia Island Resort, so I couldn’t wait to spend our babymoon at this gorgeous beachfront property.

 The resort is quite expansive.
 It’s situated on 1,350 acres and 3.5 miles of pristine beach.
 We rented a golf cart from Amelia Wheels to get around the property.

 This is one of those hotels that truly has something for everyone: multiple pools, a kid’s splash and play park, nine restaurants, golf, tennis, yoga, water sports, 14 shopping boutiques, a jam-packed weekly event calendar with tons of activities and so much more.

 We booked an oceanfront room with a balcony and a view of the water that stretched for miles.
 Each morning I would get up early for sunrise, just so I could soak up those stunning vistas.

 One of our regular hangouts included the open-air verandah outside of the lobby.
 There you’ll find plush rocking chairs under swaying palm trees.